Lyari Expressway: History

 The expressway was expected to be completed by August 2017, with a formal inauguration ceremony to be held on 14 August 2017.

 The project had been delayed for more than 15 years due to the lack of federal funding and no interest shown by the Sindh provincial Government.

 After the High Court deadline, Lyari Expressway completion date was finally announced.
 Prime Minister Shahid Khaqan Abbasi inaugurated the pending northbound track of expressway on 28 January 2018, which starts from Mauripur and end at Sohrab Goth Interchange.

-Route

-This toll expressway is designed to relieve congestion Karachi.
-Lyari Expressway was scheduled to be completed in December 2009 but completion was delayed due a lack of funding and difficulties in resettling affected residents.
-In June 2016, it was announced that the final legal hurdles had been cleared and 99% of construction was complete, with the last 1 km to be finished by the end of the year.
-The final budget estimate is 11 billion Pakistan Rupees, up from the original estimate of 5 billion.
-The cost of developing this expressway has been revised several times since it was first proposed.
-Originally estimated at Rs 5.1 billion, as of March 2006 it is expected to cost Rs 8 billion once completed.
-It will be a 16.5 km 8 lane expressway that will consist of four lanes on both sides, with two interchanges, five overpasses and five underpasses.
-Moreover, two lanes each will be constructed on either bank of the Lyari River.
-Once completed, traffic volume is estimated at 34,000 vehicles.
-The expressway will have toll plazas at four locations.